blakewatson/htmlforpeople/src/12-css-basics.md

 ---
-title: "CSS Basics"
+title: 'CSS Basics'
-summary: "Learn how to design a nice, clean webpage from scratch by writing your own CSS."
+summary: 'Learn how to design a nice, clean webpage from scratch by writing your own CSS.'
-permalink: "css-basics"
+permalink: 'css-basics'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # CSS basics